ctb/titus-blog/src/2014-function-of-unknown-genes.rst

    nifty fill-in-the-blank work that `Valerie de Crecy-Lagard
    <http://microcell.ufl.edu/valerie-de-crecy-lagard/>`__ does -- I
    met Valerie a few years back on a visit to UFL, and thought, hey, we need hundreds of people like her!
+Valerie tracks down "missing" pathway genes in bacterial genomes, using a mixture of bioinformatics and experimental techniques.
+This is going to be important if you're predicting metabolic activity based on the presence/absence of annotated genes.

-   In practice, this is going to be much easier in phylogenetically closer organisms where we can make better use of homology to identify likely mis-annotated or un-annotated genes.
-It also doesn't help us identify completely new functions except by missing energy.
+   In practice, this is going to be much easier in organisms that are phylogenetically closer to model systems, where we can make better use of homology to identify likely mis-annotated or un-annotated genes.
+It also doesn't help us identify completely new functions except by locating missing energy budgets.

    Pros: completely or largely computational and hence potentially quite scalable.